 The analysis was completed in two steps.
 The first examined financial capacity based on NBC spending for wastewater service.
 The second included NBC costs and an enhanced evaluation of necessary spending at local levels to include needs for asset renewal and replacement addressing 100-year old + infrastructure.
 Both included evaluations using the 1997 EPA Financial Capability Assessment (FCA) framework and a significantly more detailed WARi approach which evaluates financial capability at a census tract level.
 The results of the Financial Capability Assessment for both steps are shown on Table 1-33.
+Table 1-33 - Summary Results of the Financial Capability Assessment

-Based on Cur rent Spending Based on Necessary Spending EPA Guideline Residential Indicator WARi tm EPA Guideline Residential Indicator WARi tm 1.67% 1.79% 1.89% 2.11% Medium Burden Medium Burden Medium Burden High Burden is a "medium burden".
+Based on Current Spending Based on Necessary Spending EPA Guideline Residential Indicator WARiTM EPA Guideline Residential Indicator WARiTM 1.67% 1.79% 1.89% 2.11% Medium Burden Medium Burden Medium Burden High Burden

+For both the EPA and WARi approaches using projected NBC costs and current community spending for local infrastructure, the Baseline Plan residential indicator for the NBC service area is a "medium burden".
 However, the current levels of spending in the ten municipalities that make up NBC are too low to be sustainable and provide no annual funding for collection system renewal and replacements.
 When adding a reasonable estimate of necessary local costs to the analysis, the residential indicator for the WARi approach is a "high burden".